ZhongyuanLyu/WPCA/README.md

 Rscript scripts/Table5.R
 ```

-This repository intentionally does not rely on a `run_all` script.
 The main replication workflow is to run the individual script corresponding to the figure or table of interest.

 ## Optional Arguments